deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

     document_embedding_models = {"image": "sentence-transformers/clip-ViT-B-32"}
 )

-# Now let's turn our images into embeddings and store them in the DocumentStore.
+# Now let's turn our images into embeddings and store them in the DocumentStore
 document_store.update_embeddings(retriever=retriever_text_to_image)
 ```